Themeet77/dawn-manage-bot/README.md

-Here’s a clean, professional `README.md` for your **Dawn Manage Bot** — following the same style as the one you shared:

----

 # 🌅 Dawn Manage Bot

-Dawn Manage Bot is an automation tool designed to help you earn **Dawn tokens** effortlessly by managing multiple accounts and automating the necessary steps.
+Dawn Manage Bot is an automation tool designed to help you get **Dawn tokens** effortlessly by managing multiple accounts and automating the necessary steps.

 ## 🚀 Features
 - **Automated Dawn token farming**